BelkaLab/material-color-hash/README.md

 // }
 ```

-The return object can be fed directly as a style prop to React components:
+The returned object can be fed directly as a style prop to React components:

 ```js